manetu/policyengine/docs/docs/how-it-works.md

 ## The Big Picture

-The Manetu PolicyEngine is an **authorization service**—it answers the question "Is this action allowed?"
+The Manetu PolicyEngine is an **authorization and governance service**—it answers the question "Is this action allowed?"
 Your application asks, the PolicyEngine answers.
+Every decision is policy-driven, observable, and auditable.

 ```mermaid
 flowchart LR